egad13/FRjs/.jsdoc/tutorials/geneselect.md

 To create a `<select>` that uses this functionality in a script:
 1. Create a select element with `document.createElement()` and set the `is` option to `fr-genes`.
-2. Use `.setAttribute()` to set any of the standard or custom attributes you need.
+2. Use `.setAttribute()` to set any of the standard and custom attributes you need.
 Add any options you want to have in addition to the genes.
 3. Attach it to the document.

 ```js